finbourne/identity-sdk-csharp/sdk/docs/UsersApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<UsersApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<UsersApi>();
             var createUserRequest = new CreateUserRequest(); // CreateUserRequest | Details of the User to be created var waitForReindex = false;  // bool? | Should the request wait until the newly created User is indexed (available in List) before returning (optional)  (default to false)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // UserResponse result = apiInstance.CreateUser(createUserRequest, waitForReindex, opts: opts);

                 // CreateUser: Create User
                 UserResponse result = apiInstance.CreateUser(createUserRequest, waitForReindex);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));